Close Menu

 However, the report noted that “the FTC’s proposal faces resistance from employers in all industries, including hospitals and private equity-backed medical groups that employ thousands of physicians, nurse practitioners, and other medical professionals.”
 As such, “business and hospital groups are likely to sue to block the rule, arguing that Congress hasn’t authorized the commission to regulate noncompete clauses.”
 Although “there is bipartisan support in Congress for legislation that would restrict noncompete clauses and authorize FTC action, the bill hasn’t advanced,” and “similar legislation stalled in past years.”

 The number of responses the FTC received to its proposed rule extended the estimated timing of a final rule, with the FTC expected to vote on a final rule as late as April 2024.
-Given the current makeup of the FTC’s commissioners, a ban is expected to pass in some form, even if not as broad as first proposed.
+Given the current makeup of the FTC’s commissioners, a ban was expected to pass in some form, even if not as broad as first proposed.
 Once any final rule becomes effective, litigation challenging its validity is almost certain, with opponents pledging to sue the FTC over any ban.
 Such litigation will take months or longer, and the outcome of any lawsuit is unpredictable at this stage.

-In the meantime, healthcare entities should monitor the changing environment surrounding noncompete provisions and the FTC’s proposed rule at the federal level, as well as any changes in laws at the state level.
+In the meantime, healthcare entities should monitor the changing environment surrounding noncompete provisions and the FTC’s proposed (and now final) rule at the federal level, as well as any changes in laws at the state level.
 Especially with new contracts, healthcare clients should evaluate what they want to achieve with their non-compete provisions and consider whether their objectives could be achieved in less restrictive ways that might minimize the risks of potential legal challenges or invalidation of their non-competes later.

 On December 7, 2023, HHS, the FTC, and the U.S. Department of Department of Justice announced several new actions to promote competition in healthcare and support lower prescription drug costs.
 The actions included launching a public inquiry into how private equity and other corporations’ increasing power and control of healthcare is affecting Americans; identifying anticompetitive “roll ups” (a strategy in which a series of small acquisitions can lead to market consolidation and contribute to worse patient outcomes); and increasing ownership transparency.